 For a copy of an important test to see whether your children or grandchildren are learning what they should be in an age of cultural chaos, read A Checklist for Children and click here.

 Here are the six pillars of Cultural Conservation and the reasons why they should be so important to you.

 The Opportunity of Cultural Conservation

-In the age of trash talk and MTV, you and your family are bombarded from every direction by music, television, e-mails and tweets, books, and media messages.
+In the age of trash talk and cultural chaos, you and your family are bombarded from every direction by music, television, e-mails and tweets, books, and media messages.
 Can you separate the wheat from the chaff, the elements of quality from those of unabashed commercialism?
 More importantly, can the members of your family tell the difference between the arts and trash?
 Contrary to what you might think, it isn’t at all impossible to make sense of these messages in a world that seems confused and bewildered, unmoored from any sense of values or set or principles.

 The solution is what some would call the clear philosophy, others the right mindset, and still others traditional values in a fast-changing world.
 In the 21st century, too many people, especially children, and young adults have confused fame with accomplishment, celebrity with achievement, and notoriety with heroism.
 The result is a “celebrity culture,” one in which being noticed is more important than the reason for being noticed.
 Recognition becomes a virtue unto itself.

 Through Cultural Conservation, and through this website, you can acquire the tools (and pass them on to your family and friends) to see through the haze, the morass of commercialism, noise, and nonsense often masquerading as a culture.
 Start today on the true path to progress here.